By Alan N. Peters

 Change occurred in the Parish in the autumn of 1972 when Canon David Crane left to become rector of St. Simon’s Church in the east end of Toronto.
 Because of his excellent spiritual guidance during the upheavals of the 1960’s, it was with regret that the Parish bid farewell to Canon and Mrs. Crane.

-In the winter of 1973, our present rector, Canon Lemon, came to the Transfiguration.
-All his ministry has been in the diocese of Toronto.
-He is a graduate of University College and the University of Toronto.
-Canon Lemon is an Honours Graduate of Wycliffe College and recipient of the degree of Bachelor of Divinity from General Synod.
+In the winter of 1973, Canon Lemon, came to the Transfiguration.
+All his ministry had been in the diocese of Toronto.
+He was a graduate of University College and the University of Toronto.
+Canon Lemon was an Honours Graduate of Wycliffe College and recipient of the degree of Bachelor of Divinity from General Synod.
 His service started in the Parish of Stayner.
 He initiated and founded the Parish of St. Hilary’s in Mississauga.
 He came to us from St. Paul’s, Lindsay and was the Regional Dean of Victoria and Haliburton.
-Canon Lemon is a native of Orangeville, Ontario.
+Canon Lemon was a native of Orangeville, Ontario.